S3-working-group/s3-practical-guide/S3-practical-guide.md

 -   yes: governance
     -   it's not covered by a previous agreement
-    -   it's needs to be agreed, decided or amended
+    -   it needs to be agreed, decided or amended
 -   no: operations
     -   it's covered by previous agreement (those accountable are free to act)
     -   it needs to be done

 ---